 To enjoy Early Entry admission, all guests (ages 3+) must be staying at one of the Disneyland Resort hotels, have valid theme park admission, and a park reservation for the same park on the same date.
 Link theme park tickets or passes, theme park reservations, and hotel reservations to the Disneyland app to show verification of these requirements.

 Tickets and passes can be viewed by selecting “Tickets and Passes” and hotel dates of stay can be viewed by selecting “My Hotel Reservation” in the Disneyland app.
 This too works the same way as morning Extra Magic Hour, with eligible guests having their park ticket media scanned to gain access either at the turnstiles themselves, or at a certain ‘checkpoint’ within the park to deeper areas while off-site guests await traditional rope drop.

 Early Entry Strategy

-Our recommendation is arriving at least 30 to 45 minutes before Early Entry starts at Disneyland or DCA.
+Our recommendation is arriving 30 minutes before Early Entry starts at Disneyland or DCA.
 In other words, an hour before official park opening time.
-This is nothing new–we offer this same advice for normal days and will continue to advise off-site guests to get to the parks at least 45 minutes early.
-In reality, you should err on the side of arriving earlier since getting through bag check and the turnstiles can be unpredictable.
+This is nothing new–we offer this same advice for normal days and will continue to advise off-site guests to get to the parks at least 30 minutes early.

 In general, we recommend at least one day of Genie+ while visiting the California parks.
 If you have Park Hopper tickets (which we highly recommend–see our Disneyland Ticket Buying Guide) it’s usually possible to complete everything that’s a high priority in a single day via Lightning Lanes in both Disneyland and Disney California Adventure.
 Whether you want or need Genie+ for subsequent days will depend upon your budget and if you want to re-ride favorite attractions.